sajuptpm/jiocloud-docs/build_system.md

 For example, if a machine needed to be configured as a database, Puppet is responsible for the logic involved in converting a blank machine into this role.

+This class assignment is performed by encoding the desired role into a machines hostname and use Puppet's node expression to match those hostnames into roles.

+Puppet will also be used for configuring the jenkins instance using this (repo)[https://github.com/bodepd/puppet-openstack-gater]

 ## Openstack API

-The openstack API will be used for provisioing all virtual machines and bare-metal servers required for both test environment as well as production.
+The openstack API will be used for provisioning all virtual machines and bare-metal servers required for both test environment as well as production.

 ### Jenkins

 Jenkins is responsible for launching all jobs used as a part of the build pipeline.

+It is also responsible for querying upstream repositories for changes, firing off builds in response to those changes and setting up build steps that need to be executed serially as a pipeline.

 ## JioCloud python tools